 Vacuum Coating

-The physical vapor deposition processes are vacuum-based coating processes in which the coating material is transferred into the gas phase with the aid of physical processes and then condensed as a thin layer on the substrate.
+Physical vapor deposition processes are vacuum-based coating processes in which the coating material is transferred into the gas phase with the aid of physical processes and then condenses as a thin layer on the substrate.

-Vacuum coating processes are characterized by a number of advantages, of which the variety of possible coating materials, the reproducibility of the coating properties, the targeted adjustment of the desired coating properties and the high layer purity are to be emphasized.
+Vacuum coating processes are characterized by a number of advantages, of which the variety of possible coating materials, the reproducibility of the coating properties, the targeted adjustment of desired coating properties and the high coating purity are particularly noteworthy.

-We use two different PVD processes for the coating: One is thermal evaporation and the other is sputtering, also known as cathode sputtering.
+We use three different PVD processes for coating: One is thermal evaporation and the other is sputtering, also known as cathodic sputtering.

 Plasma treatment of polymer surfaces in a vacuum can also be carried out in one of the systems.
-This allows the surface to be cleaned and activated in order to improve the adhesion of paints, adhesives and coatings.
+This is used to clean and activate the surface in order to improve the adhesion of paints, adhesives and coatings.

-ROWO has two coating systems available for coating flexible substrates from roll to roll in vacuum.
+ROWO has three coating systems available for coating flexible substrates from roll to roll in vacuum.

 Rolls up to a width of 1,650 mm and a maximum roll diameter of 1,200 mm can be coated.